Tepezza Hearing Loss Lawsuit

 Tepezza plaintiffs’ attorneys are on it.
 They filed a motion opposing Horizon’s request to postpone tomorrow’s case management conference.
 Why do they want to postpone?
 They claim there’s nothing for the Court to resolve.
 But that is not the only reason for a status conference.

 The Tepezza plaintiffs’ attorneys argue that disputes, like the unresolved Production Protocol, need the Court’s intervention.
 But, more to the point, these get-togethers with the lawyers and judge advance the litigation.
 Defendants love to stall.
-Delaying the CMC would only perpetuate the existing slow pace of the MDL.
+Delaying the CMC would only perpetuate the MDL’s slow pace.

 Hopefully, the status conference goes off as planned tomorrow.
 The judge will have to rule today at some point.